The best hotels in Samana

 Playa Rincon in Las Galeras is the one that stops people cold when they first see it.
 It's a 2-kilometer arc of white sand with no development, no vendors, and water that's genuinely turquoise.
 Getting there means either a 20-minute boat ride from Las Galeras village dock or a rough 4x4 track.
 It doesn't connect to any hotel by walking.
 Worth every minute of the effort.

-Samana's best neighborhoods
+Samana's best hotel regions

 Las Terrenas is where most travelers should start.
 It has the best mix of beaches, restaurants, and hotels at every price point.
 Las Galeras is worth the extra 45-minute drive if you want something quieter and more genuine.